 "Publication" shall mean the publication currently known as "NGI's Daily Gas Price Index," or any spin-off or successor publication aimed at the wholesale natural gas market.

 "Reports" shall mean and include all news and market stories, articles, briefs, pipeline transportation notes, editorials and analytical pieces from the Publication.
-A Report shall be produced at the end of each Business Day by IP and such Reports shall contain the same news and market stories, articles, briefs, pipeline transportation notes, editorials and analytical pieces as the Publications produced by IP on such Business Day for distribution to its customers.
+A Report shall be produced at the end of each Business Day by IP and such Reports shall contain the same news and market stories, articles, briefs, pipeline transportation notes, editorials and analytical pieces as the Publication produced by IP on such Business Day for distribution to its customers.

+"Users" shall have the meaning set forth in Section 6.

 2. Term and Service.
 Commencing on the earlier to occur of (i) sixty (60) days from the Effective Date or (ii) the third Business Day after Enron provides IP notice of its election to commence receiving the Reports (the "Commencement Date") and continuing each day thereafter up to and including the day before the one year anniversary of the Commencement Date (the "Initial Term"), IP shall provide or make available a Report to Enron each Business Day via FTP (File Transfer Protocol) or via a website which can be accessed by Enron, prior to 2:59 A.M.
-Eastern Standard Time (EST) of such Business Day in both PDF Format and HTML Format or any other format mutually agreed to by the parties (the "Service").
+Eastern Standard Time (EST) of such Business Day in HTML Format or any other format mutually agreed to by the parties (the "Service").
 Enron agrees to post such Reports on the Enron Website every Business Day by 8:00 A.M. on every Business Day that IP makes such Reports available to Enron.
 In the event IP obtains the capability to provide the Reports or any portion thereof (in the format agreed to by the parties) to Enron in real time, IP shall provide the Service to Enron in real time.
 IP shall not allow the Reports to contain advertisements.

 3. Renewal Term.
 Enron shall officially notify IP on or prior to thirty days (30) before the expiration of the Initial Term of this Agreement whether it wishes to continue the Service outlined in this Agreement for one (1) additional year (the "Renewal Term") commencing on the first anniversary of the Commencement Date (the "Fee Adjustment Date").
 IP then will have the option prior to the Fee Adjustment Date of specifying that the Renewal Term shall be exclusive (as stated in Section 5) or non-exclusive (the "Non-Exclusive Option"), meaning that Section 5 shall be eliminated for the Renewal Term and IP may offer a similar service to any other party.
 The Initial Term and Renewal Term shall be hereinafter collectively referred to as the "Term".